-- A. Outreach: The Pittsburgh Area Office has developed outreach programs that support the purpose of this initiative - the reduction and elimination of health hazards within the metal fabrication industry.
-The programs include letters to the employer (see Appendix A) explaining the purpose of the initiative and the selection criteria for the targeted participants.
-Employers were provided with a list of relevant compliance assistance materials (see Appendix B), directions on how to access these materials, and a reference to other sources of assistance such as the OSHA funded State Consultation Program.
-Phone calls were made to all establishments confirming receipt of these materials. - B. Site Selection: The following procedures will be used to develop a roster from which inspections will be conducted: - 1.
-A list of establishments located in the jurisdiction of the Pittsburgh Area Office falling under NAICS Subsector 332 (Fabricated Metal Products, Except Machinery and Transportation Equipment) will be obtained from the OSHA Office of Statistics.
+- a.
+Outreach: The Pittsburgh Area Office developed outreach programs that support the purpose of this initiative - the reduction and elimination of health hazards within the metal fabrication industry.
+The programs included letters to the employer explaining the purpose of the initiative and the selection criteria for the targeted participants.
+Employers were provided with a list of relevant compliance assistance materials, directions on how to access these materials, and a reference to other sources of assistance such as the OSHA funded State Consultation Program.
+Phone calls were made to all establishments confirming receipt of these materials. - b.
+Site Selection: The following procedures will be used to develop a roster from which inspections will be conducted: - A list of establishments located in the jurisdiction of the Pittsburgh Area Office falling under NAICS Subsector 332 (Fabricated Metal Products, Except Machinery and Transportation Equipment) will be obtained from the OSHA Office of Statistics.
 Establishments falling under NAICS 332312 (Fabricated Structural Metal Manufacturing) will be removed from the list.
-Most of the establishments in 332312 were previously inspected under a separate LEP that was in effect from 2009 through 2012. - 2.
-Outreach materials will be mailed to all establishments on the list. - 3.
-Outreach materials returned by the U.S. Post Office as 'undeliverable' will result in those establishments being deleted from the list. - 4.
+Most of the establishments in 332312 were previously inspected under a separate LEP that was in effect from 2009 through 2012. - ii.
+Outreach materials will be mailed to all establishments on the list. - iii.
+Outreach materials returned by the U.S. Post Office as 'undeliverable' will result in those establishments being deleted from the list. - iv.
 Phone calls will be made to all recipients of outreach materials to confirm receipt.
 During these phone calls, an attempt will be made to ascertain that the establishment is within NAICS 332.
 All establishments determined not to be within NAICS 332 will be deleted from the list.